The Berkovich realization for rigid analytic motives: The Berkovich realization as the maximal Artin quotient

 We recall once more that an object $X$ of a triangulated category is compact if $\Hom(X,-)$ commutes with direct sums.
-Examples of compact objects in $\RigDA^{\eff}_{\Frobet}(K,\Lambda)$ are motives of quasi-compact smooth rigid analytic varieties over $K$ and motives attached to the analytification of smooth algebraic varieties over $K$.
+Examples of compact objects in $\RigDA^{\eff}_{\Frobet}(K,\Lambda)$ are motives of quasi-compact smooth rigid analytic varieties over $K$ (see \cite[Proposition 1.2.34]{ayoub-rig}) and motives attached to the analytification of smooth algebraic varieties over $K$ (they are dualizable objects in the stable motivic category, by \cite[Lemma 1.3.29 and Lemma 2.5.30]{ayoub-rig} hence compact.
+They are also compact in the effective category by the Cancellation Theorem \cite[Corollary 2.5.49]{ayoub-rig}).
 The full subcategory of compact objects in a category $\catT$ will be denoted by $\catT^{\cp}$.

 \begin{prop} The adjunction of Theorem \ref{main0} restricts to compact objects defining a left adjoint functor